CMSgov/beneficiary-fhir-data/apps/bfd-server/dev/api-changelog.md

  ## BFD-874 Fix diagnosis.sequence in V1 and V2

  * Following FHIR mapping changes were made:
-  * Adds diagnosis.sequence if present in EOB.diagnosis, when a DRG is reported, for V1 & V2
+  * Adds diagnosis.sequence if present in EOB.diagnosis, now, when a DRG is reported for V1 and V2, diagnosis.sequence is present in EOB.diagnosis.
+Previously, diagnosis.sequence was not present

+  "diagnosis" : [ {
+    "sequence" : 1,
+    ,
+    ,
+  }]